jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-is-breach-attack-simulation/index.md

 Some providers liken the latter tools' capabilities to the work of a [purple team](../purple-team/) by articulating red and blue team exercises (though automated).
-We will expand on this in a future blog post.
+We expand on this in [another blog post](../bas-vs-pentesting-vs-red-teaming/).

 Breach and attack simulation tools may produce results faster than humans, but accuracy is a concern.